North American Electric Reliability Corporation Critical Infrastructure Protection (NERC CIP) Version 5 CIP Cyber Security Standards

 Change Tracker Gen 7 is equipped with a distributed network port scanning capability specifically developed to address the exact requirements of the NERC standard.
 Having the option to distribute scanning vantage points is important to both minimize network traffic but more critically to preserve internal firewalling robustness.
 Full port scans can be operated without compromise and without any need to make any special allowances in firewalling rules.

 Port ranges are simply dialed in for scanning, with any exceptions made for 'whitelisted' ports/ranges.
-Naturally any rules covering ports included/exlcuded for scanning will be accompanied with explanatory notes in a clear audit trail.
-An Open Ports Baseline can be saved and labeled at any point and used to report any changes from previous points in time, or to expose differences between similar devices.
+Naturally, any rules covering ports included/excluded for scanning will be accompanied with explanatory notes in a clear audit trail.
+An Open Ports Baseline can be saved and labeled at any point and used to report any changes from previous points in time or to expose differences between similar devices.
 When authorized changes to the Open Ports Baseline are made, the report is updated and of course, with a fully descriptive audit trail record.

 Figure 1: NNT Change Tracker Gen 7 Networked Port Scanner for NERC CIP Compliance

 How NNT Interacts with the NERC CIP Compliance Standard